Online Resource Allocation via Static Bundle Pricing: Online Network Routing: The Proof of Theorem

-Combining \Cref{lem:graph-load} with the value guarantee for the unconstrained algorithm (\Cref{lem:ualg}), and with the same blocking analysis used in the single-minded setting, we obtain the claimed $O\bigl(m^{1/(B+1)}\bigr)$ competitive ratio for the graph-routing model.
+Combining Lemma~\ref{lem:graph-load} with the expected social welfare guarantee for the unconstrained algorithm of Lemma~\ref{lem:ualg}, and using the value of $\gamma$ and the analysis used for the general single-minded setting in Section~\ref{sec:general-single-minded}, we obtain a competitive ratio of $O(m^{1/(B+1)})$ for online network routing (Theorem~\ref{thm:graph}).